|

 Baolungpinski; Larry & Jerry, The Bloomsbury

-Burglars; Mommy Nussbaum; Moriarty Nussbaum; Fu Man
+Burglars; Mommy Nussbaum; Moriarty Nussbaum; Fu

-Nussbaum; Tesev Nussbaumscu; Louis Grotshkie)
+Man Nussbaum; Tesev Nussbaumscu; Louis Grotshkie)

 Locations: USA; Baconburg; The Snark Theater;

-Dharma Buns Coffee House; Rat's House; Walter's House;
+Dharma Buns Coffee House; Rat's House; Walter's

-House; Baconburg City Hall; lower Aufzoo Street;
+Scott's House; Baconburg City Hall; lower Aufzoo

-Bignose's Cafeteria; Lama's Yurt; Deadly Nightshade
+Street; Bignose's Cafeteria; Lama's Yurt; Deadly

-Diner; Devil's Island; Route 9R; Garden of Earthly
+Nightshade Diner; Devil's Island; Route 9R; Garden

-Bliss Drive-in and Pizzeria; Ignatz's House
+of Earthly Bliss Drive-in and Pizzeria; Ignatz's

 Story: Rat takes Winston and Walter to the